jwp91/jwp91/README.md

 ## Hey there,

+I'm currently a masters student in the Pritzker School of Molecular Engineering at the University of Chicago.
+My current studies are focused on AI & Computation for Materials: I graduate from this program in 2026.

-I'm currently a Chemical Engineering student at Brigham Young University in Provo, UT.
-For the last 3 years, I've worked with Dr. David Lignell in the BYU Ignite Lab, developing a flamelet-progress variable approach for simulating fires with heat loss (the TableMaker repo).
-This work should be published in spring 2025.
+Previously, I studied chemical engineering student at Brigham Young University in Provo, UT.
+From September 2023 until September 2025, I worked with Dr. David Lignell (BYU Ignite), developing a flamelet-progress variable approach to more accurately capture fire and flame behavior under high stress with heat loss (including radiation).
+We're summarizing our results and hoping to submit the work for publication soon.
 <!--
 **jwp91/jwp91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.